andli/micromenu/README.md

 Set the parameter `cycle=False` if the menu should not loop back after an item has been executed. `menu.show()` will return `True` after terminating.

+`add_function_item` has an optional parameter `uid` which can be used to address the menu options without using the index numbers.

 ## Installation

 ```bash